05-2 Enrollment of Wayne State University Faculty in Wayne State University Graduate Programs (Second Release)

 4.1 Candidates must apply in writing to the Dean of the Graduate School.
 Letters of application must be accompanied by the following:

-1. A statement by the candidate which details the rationale for seeking the graduate or professional degree at Wayne State University rather than at an alternative institution; and the significance of the degree for the candidate and his/her program; and
+1. A statement by the candidate that details the rationale for seeking the graduate or professional degree at Wayne State University rather than at an alternative institution; and the significance of the degree for the candidate and his/her program; and

 2. A letter from the department or college administrator or committee responsible for graduate or professional studies in the department in which the candidate seeks to enroll indicating that the candidate would be admitted to the program if the application is approved by the Dean of the Graduate School; and